Learn what corporate identity is and how to deliver on three key components: corporate design, communication and behavior.

-One of the common misconceptions in marketing is that corporate identity is the same as visual identity.
-But it is much more than that—corporate identity is how your brand is perceived inside and outside of your organization.
-So you have to hit the bullseye if you want to build a recognizable brand.
+One common misconception in marketing is that corporate identity is the same as visual identity.
+But it is much more than custom letterheads and your selected color scheme.

 Corporate identity applies to both the outside and inside communications of the brand or corporation.
 It is the self-image of the company and it should reflect how we envision it and how we wish our target audience to see it.